JDSeiler/webpage/src/posts/2025-01-12-code-review-guidelines.md

 # Phrasing Feedback
 Philipp Hauer's blog post
-[Code Review Guidelines for Humans](https://phauer.com/2018/code-review-guidelines) is the inspiration for this sections.
+[Code Review Guidelines for Humans](https://phauer.com/2018/code-review-guidelines) is the inspiration for this section.

 ## Why Kindness Matters
 From a technical perspective, the "Senior Principle" is the